xuyuan-han/lerf/README.md

 Run `ns-train -h`: you should see a list of "subcommands" with lerf, lerf-big, and lerf-lite included among them.

 # Using LERF
-Now that LERF is installed you can play with it!
+Since we were constrained by the available GPU memory, we provide multiple configurations, one per modification: `lerf-depth`, `lerf-sam`, `lerf-dino`.
+All of our configurations are based on `lerf-lite`.
+Additionally, for `lerf-depth`, we assume that preprocessed COLMAP data is already available within the dataset, which is the case for all ScanNet++ scenes and basic Nerfstudio scenes, but not for the scenes provided by LeRF.

-- Launch training with `ns-train lerf --data <data_folder>`.
+- Launch training with `ns-train <configuration> --data <data_folder>`.
 This specifies a data folder to use.
 For more details, see [Nerfstudio documentation](https://docs.nerf.studio/en/latest/quickstart/first_nerf.html).
 - Connect to the viewer by forwarding the viewer port (we use VSCode to do this), and click the link to `viewer.nerf.studio` provided in the output of the train script
 - Within the viewer, you can type text into the textbox, then select the `relevancy_0` output type to visualize relevancy maps.